 - Monash University has a comprehensive and useful list of high FODMAP foods and low FODMAP alternatives.
 Common high FODMAP foods include garlic, onion, mushrooms, green peas, cauliflower, apples, pears, cow’s milk, most legumes, wheat, rye, honey and cashews.
 So what are the different types of FODMAPS?

-- Fructans- these sugars include fructooligosaccharides and inulin (fiber) and are typically found in rye, wheat, onions, garlic, artichokes, asparagus, broccoli, cauliflower and brussels sprouts.
+- Fructans- these sugars include fructooligosaccharides and inulin (fibre) and are typically found in rye, wheat, onions, garlic, artichokes, asparagus, broccoli, cauliflower and brussels sprouts.